 Why separate these events?

-Because the first was spontaneous—words, that led to a scuffle, that led to O.B.
+Because the first was spontaneous—lies, that led to a scuffle in front of Tulsa’s courthouse, that led to O.B.
 Mann’s gun going off, escalating to a gunfight which lasted all night between the large mob of white men, and Greenwood residents, many of whom had served in WWI, less than three years previous.
 The white attackers did not expect that Greenwood was armed and ready to defend their neighborhood.
-Almost all of the gunplay ended by about 3:00 am. on the morning of June 1st.
+Almost all of the gunplay ended between about 2:00 and 3:00 am. on the morning of June 1st.

 And then a siren blew.

 It occurred at about 5:00 am.
-What had been a chaotic gunfight and the setting fire of a few buildings earlier that night, resumed as a highly choreographed process.
+What had been a chaotic gunfight and the setting fire of a few buildings in Greenwood’s business district earlier that night, resumed as a highly choreographed process.

-The Tulsa police, two companies of the National Guard, and an unidentified group of men in khaki uniforms systematically evacuated Greenwood residents to two holding areas (Convention Hall, which today is the Tulsa Theatre, and a nearby baseball field), looted businesses and homes, and then set fire to the entire 35-block area, including some 1,200 homes.
-Investigator Elisha Scott released a report in December of 1921, stating that Tulsa police officer Van B. Hurley and police captain George G. Blaine had been part of a conspiracy to destroy Greenwood.
+The Tulsa police, two companies of the National Guard, and an unidentified group of men in khaki uniforms systematically evacuated Greenwood residents to three holding areas (Convention Hall, which was later named Brady Theatre and today is the Tulsa Theatre, McNulty Park, a nearby baseball field, and the Tulsa Fairgrounds), looted businesses and homes, and then set fire to the entire 40-block area, including some 1,200 homes.
+An estimated 10,000 people were displaced.
+Attorney Elisha Scott released a report in October of 1921 stating that Tulsa police officer Van B. Hurley and police captain George G. Blaine had been part of a conspiracy to destroy Greenwood.
 The Tulsa Massacre was deliberate and planned.

 We have to ask, Why?